 3. Myelofibrosis

-Additional causes
+Other causes

-2. Unknown reasons, called chronic idiopathic neutropenia
+2. Unknown reasons called chronic idiopathic neutropenia.

-4. Abnormalities of the spleen
+4. Some conditions of the spleen.

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.